stevens97/MATLAB/README.md

 This repository is a collection of MATLAB scripts for numerical differentiation, numerical integration, and numerical interpolation.

-MATLAB code are provided for the following tasks respectively:
+MATLAB code is provided for the following tasks respectively:
+**Originally ran in MATLAB R2017a**

 ## Preliminaries: